sosy-lab/java-smt/README.md

 ## Multithreading Support

-All included solvers fully support multithreading, provided that different threads use different contexts, and _all_ operations on a single context are performed from a single thread.
+All solvers except for MathSAT5 fully support multithreading, provided that different threads use different contexts, and _all_ operations on a single context are performed from a single thread.

 Interruption using [ShutdownNotifier][] may be used to interrupt a